 Welcome to the Tuesday Musicale of Detroit website, where I trust you will be able to find the information you are looking for.
 In the event that we have failed to provide the information you need, please do not hesitate to call us at 313-520-8663.

 As the website indicates, Tuesday Musicale of Detroit has been promoting the live performance of classical and semi-classical music to a high standard for 130 years.
-As our 2015-2016 concert year continues, I believe you will find our performances to be, in every respect, worthy of our great tradition.
+As we prepare our 2016-2017 concert season, I believe you will find our performances to be, in every respect, worthy of our great tradition.
 Please note that it is time to renew your membership, which may now be accomplished online here.

 We have three main categories of members: Performer members who perform in our regular monthly concerts and who generally audition to qualify for this classification; Associate members, who largely constitute the audience for our concerts; and Student League members who are outstandingly talented teenage musicians who meet monthly and perform in many of our concerts.
 Performer and Associate members pay an annual fee of $50.00, which entitles them to attend all our concerts free of charge, with the exception of our “Artist-of-the-Year” concerts for which all attendees pay a charge for admission.